andremanzo1/Amazonian/README.md

 * This project is orginally developed in replit, keep in mind using other ide may require you to install more packages

 ### Installation
-These are all the npm packages you need to install npm install dotenv express body-parser cookie-parser unirest axios mysql firebase express-session express-mysql-session
+These are all the npm packages you need to install: npm install dotenv express body-parser cookie-parser unirest axios mysql firebase express-session express-mysql-session